MENO: MeanFlow-Enhanced Neural Operators for Dynamical Systems: Method

-\paragraph{Improved MeanFlow.} MeanFlow objective, defined in Equation \ref{eq:meanflow-loss}, relies on a target $u_{\text{tgt}}$ that depends recursively on the network's own predictions via the stop-gradient operation.
-This self-referential structure can, in practice, lead to training instability and suboptimal gradient dynamics.
+MeanFlow objective, defined in Equation \ref{eq:meanflow-loss}, relies on a target $\mathbf{u}_{\text{tgt}}$ that depends recursively on the network's own predictions via the stop-gradient operation.
+This self-supervising structure on the average velocity can, in practice, lead to training instability and suboptimal gradient dynamics~\cite{geng2025improved}.

-To address this, improved MeanFlow (i-MF) objective was introduced, which reformulates the learning problem into a standard regression loss~\cite{geng2025improved}.
+To address this, the i-MF objective was introduced, which reformulates the learning problem into a standard regression loss on the instantaneous velocity~\cite{geng2025improved}.
 Starting from the MeanFlow identity, we rearrange terms to define a new network-predicted quantity:

-Substituting this definition back into the MeanFlow identity shows that a perfect model should satisfy $V_\theta(z_t, r, t) = v(z_t | x, \epsilon)$.
+Substituting this definition back into the MeanFlow identity shows that a perfect model should satisfy $\mathbf{V}_\theta(\mathbf{z}_t, r, t) = \mathbf{v}(\mathbf{z}_t | x, \epsilon)$.
 This yields a direct and stable regression objective:

-This formulation removes the self-consistency loop, resulting in a conventional conditional velocity matching loss.
+This formulation moves the self-supervising signal to instantaneous velocity, resulting in a conventional conditional flow matching loss.
 Consequently, the i-MF objective improves both training stability and final sampling quality compared to the original MeanFlow approach on generative tasks~\cite{geng2025improved}.